2025–26 Welsh Cup: Second round

-The 37 first round winners, the 15 teams given first round byes, and the 12 teams of the 2025–26 Cymru Premier entered the second round.
+The 37 first round winners, the 15 highest-ranked Tier 2 teams from the previous season, and the 12 teams of the 2025–26 Cymru Premier entered the second round.
 The draw was made on 25 September 2025.
+Dinas Powys, Glynneath Town, and Penygraig United (all from Tier 5) were the lowest-ranked teams remaining in the competition.
 Matches were played on the weekend of 17 October 2025.